8-K Filings Explained: The Early Warning System for Investors

 - Sometimes the 8-K is first, with the press release attached as an exhibit.

-If you’re watching EDGAR or a real‑time feed like Earnings Feed, you’ll see the 8‑K either at the same time or earlier than most news alerts.
-That’s why 8‑K monitoring is a staple for event‑driven traders and long‑only investors who don’t want to be last to know.
+If you're watching EDGAR or a real-time feed like Earnings Feed, you'll see the 8-K either at the same time or earlier than most news alerts.
+That's why I monitor 8-Ks directly instead of waiting for news coverage.

-Not every piece of information in an 8‑K is treated the same way by the SEC.
+Not every piece of information in an 8-K carries the same legal weight.

-- Filed items become part of the company’s formal SEC record and carry broader liability under the securities laws.
+- Filed items become part of the company's formal SEC record and carry broader liability.

-- Furnished items are submitted to the SEC but are not “filed” for certain liability purposes.
+- Furnished items are submitted to the SEC but aren't "filed" for certain liability purposes.

 In practice:

-- Earnings releases under Item 2.02 and Reg FD information under Item 7.01 are usually furnished, not filed.
+- Earnings releases under Item 2.02 and Reg FD info under Item 7.01 are usually furnished, not filed.

-- That gives companies slightly more legal flexibility in how they phrase forward‑looking statements and commentary.
+- That gives companies slightly more legal flexibility with forward-looking statements.

-For most investors, you don’t need to obsess over this distinction—but it explains some of the legal boilerplate you’ll see at the bottom of earnings 8‑Ks.
+You don't need to obsess over this distinction, but it explains some of the legal boilerplate at the bottom of earnings 8-Ks.

 Deadlines and Late Filings

-Most 8‑K Items share a common deadline: four business days after the triggering event.
-A few have specialized timing, but four days is the rule of thumb.
+Most 8-K Items share a common deadline: four business days after the triggering event.
+A few have specialized timing, but four days is the rule.

-A company that repeatedly misses 8‑K deadlines is waving a small flag about internal controls and disclosure processes.
-One late filing might be a clerical issue.
-A pattern of them is more concerning.
+A company that repeatedly misses 8-K deadlines is waving a small flag about internal controls and disclosure processes.
+One late filing might be clerical.
+A pattern of them concerns me more.

-None of these are automatic “sell” signals by themselves.
-But each is a strong reason to read closely, cross‑check other filings, and rethink your thesis if needed.
+None of these are automatic "sell" signals.
+But each is a strong reason to read closely, check other filings, and rethink your thesis.

-You don’t want to manually refresh EDGAR all day.
-A few tools make monitoring manageable.
+You don't want to manually refresh EDGAR all day.
+A few approaches work.

 Earnings Feed: Real-Time, Watchlist-Driven

-Earnings Feed’s 8‑K hub and live filings feed give you:
+Earnings Feed's 8-K hub and live filings feed give me:

 - 8-Ks in real time as they hit EDGAR.